wpmetabox/docsv2/docs/extensions/mb-settings-page.md

 In that case, you need to do 2 steps:

 **Step 1:** Remove the code that registers settings pages as you don't need settings pages anymore.
-If you use Meta Box Builder, simply delete the settings page entry.
+If you use Meta Box Builder, delete the settings page entry.

 **Step 2:** In each meta box, replace the parameter `'settings_pages' => 'rubik'` with `'panel' => ''`, like this: